 The Unicorn of Scotland is the fourth coin in the Queen’s Beasts series.
 These were ten various beasts depicted as imposing statues to protect Queen Elizabeth at her coronation in 1953 at Westminster Abbey.
 They are meant to reflect the power, strength and courage of the queen’s family tree.
 Each statue bears an impressive shield featuring various family coats of arms associated with Queen Elizabeth.

-The unicorn is a mythical creature which has been depicted and celebrated in many cultured around the world from the ancient Greeks to the Indus Valley.
+The unicorn is a mythical creature that has been depicted and celebrated in many cultures around the world from the ancient Greeks to the Indus Valley.
 Most commonly, the unicorn is portrayed as a white horse-like creature with a single imposing horn protruding from the centre of the forehead.
 It has come to be associated as a symbol of elegance and purity since the Middle Ages, with rumours the horn has magical powers to purify tarnished water and heal illness.